remi-angenieux/bashckup/README.md

 | incremental-metadata-file-prefix | Name of metadata-file used to store difference between backups                   | False    | -             |
 | level-0-frequency                | When a full backup have to be done ?
 You have to choose in ['weekly', 'monthly'] | False    | weekly        |

+#### Restoration
+It renames the name of the folder defined by 'path' (adds '-bck') to keep the files present on the server.
+If the restoration fails you can go back by removing the '-bck' added to the folder name

 ### MariaDB database

 ⚠️**You have to be root to use it, no authentication method is available yet** ⚠️